CBIIT/bento-docs/configuration/Global_UI_Elements.md

 ### Prerequisites

-1. The files that specify the configuration parameters of the Bento UI are store in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
+1. The files that specify the configuration parameters of the Bento UI are stored in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

 2. Here is mapping of each Global UI element to it's configuration file: